nathanielshak/advancedprogramming/Lesson9/README.md

 ## Zombies and Cats

-To start with, I'm going to direct you to [this page](https://inventwithpython.com/blog/2011/08/11/recursion-explained-with-the-flood-fill-algorithm-and-zombies-and-cats/), which has a great illustration of recursion using zombies and cats.
+To start with, take a look at [this page](https://inventwithpython.com/blog/2011/08/11/recursion-explained-with-the-flood-fill-algorithm-and-zombies-and-cats/), which has a great illustration of recursion using zombies and cats.
 Read up to the **"The Basics: Recursive Calls and Base Cases"** part, then **come back here**.
-(Feel free to read further if you're curious, but we may end up double explaining some parts.)
+(Feel free to read further if you're curious, but we may end up double-explaining some parts.)

 ![](https://inventwithpython.com/blogstatic/floodfill/zombie1.gif)

-Cool, so we just got...a weird example involving zombies and cats that somehow has to do with recursion. *How?*, you might ask?
-We'll get to that in a bit, but first, let's define some things.
+So, we just got... a weird example involving zombies and cats that somehow has to do with recursion. *How?*, you might ask?
+We'll get to that in a bit, but first, let's define a few things.

 ## What is recursion?